basarat/mobx-typescript-react/04 stateClasses/README.md

 # Maintainable application state class pattern using MobX
 > In this lesson we look at a maintainable `state classes` pattern for MobX-React applications.
-Modelling the real world is the core reason of existance for Classes and Mobx makes using these classes / their properties and their methods really easy for reactive (UI is just a reaction of the state) React applications.
+Modelling the real world is the core reason of existence for Classes and Mobx makes using these classes / their properties and their methods really easy for reactive (UI is just a reaction of the state) React applications.

 We start off with a bare bones react-typescript application.
 We are simply rendering the text `Hello world` from our Application component.
 ```ts